Lease: Leases of land

 Similar principles apply to real property as well as to personal property, though the terminology differs.
 The right to sub-lease may or may not be permitted to a tenant.
 Where it is permitted, the lease granted directly by the owner is called a "headlease", or sometimes a "master lease".
 Headlease tenants and their tenants who may in turn also sublet are termed mesne /miːn/ landlords from the old French for middle.
 The headlease tenant has no right to grant a sublease which extends beyond the end of the headlease.

 To circumvent privity of estate which is the general principle flowing from privity of contract, laws exist in several jurisdictions to bind subtenants to some of the restrictive covenants (terms) of the headlease, for instance in England and Wales those which have been held by courts to touch and concern the land.

 A transfer of a remaining interest in a lease, assignment, is a type of (alienation) is often possible and an implied rights to assign exist by compulsory law or as a default position in some jurisdictions.
 Sharing or parting with possession can be a breach of certain leases resulting in action for forfeiture.

 Enfranchisement is the obtaining of the landlord's title and is most commonly negotiated with the landlord where a tenant pays only a ground rent.
 Merger is where the landlord and tenant happen to be the same and can terminate a lease where there are no subtenants in certain jurisdictions.

-In the United States a lessee may negotiate a right of first refusal clause into their land or property lease giving them the right to make a purchase offer on the property before the leasor can negotiate with third-party buyers.
+In the United States a lessee may negotiate a right of first refusal clause into their land or property lease giving them the right to make a purchase offer on the property before the lessor can negotiate with third-party buyers.
 This gives tenants the ability to commit to a piece of property before any other potential buyers have the opportunity.